sangamdai/meanwhile/README.md

 No signup.
 No data collection.
 Completely offline.
 Free to use.

+### ⚠️ First Launch

+Since the app isn't signed with an Apple Developer certificate, macOS Gatekeeper will block it on first launch.
+This is normal for free, open-source apps.

+**To fix it:**

+- Go to **System Settings → Privacy & Security**
+- Scroll down to see "Meanwhile was blocked"
+- Click **"Open Anyway"**

 ## Philosophy

 When we share freely, we uplift each other.
 This app is built with the belief that useful tools should be accessible to everyone.